dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ## TL;DR:

 When signing your JWTs it is better to use an asymmetric signing algorithm.
 Doing so will no longer require sharing a private key across many applications.
-Using an algorithm like RS256 and the JWKS endpoint allows your applications to trust the JWTs were signed by Auth0.
+Using an algorithm like RS256 and the JWKS endpoint allows your applications to trust the JWTs signed by Auth0.

 The code snippets below have been adapted from Auth0's [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa) and [express-jwt](https://github.com/auth0/express-jwt).